Etiology and PathogenesisTop

 1. Patients should be educated about their conditions and HPV etiology.

 2. Patients should be encouraged to use their own towels and tools (shaving machines).
-Personal tools used to cut or paring down warts, like pumice stone or nail files, must not be shared.
+Personal tools used for cutting or paring down warts, like pumice stone or nail files, must not be shared.
 Patients with warts in hair-bearing areas (beard, pubic area) should avoid shaving with razors to reduce the chance of spreading.
 Patients should not scratch or touch their HPV warts, as this may facilitate spreading.
 Patients with plantar warts should wear appropriate footwear to reduce the chance of transmission.

 3. Patients with genital condyloma acuminata should inform their sexual partners that they are at risk of acquiring HPV virus.

-4. Health-care providers are encouraged to wear proper face protective equipment (eg, masks and face shields) during invasive procedures that can generate aerosols.
+4. Health care providers are encouraged to wear proper face protective equipment (eg, masks and face shields) during invasive procedures that can generate aerosols.

 Tables and FiguresTop